robertohuertasm/microserver/README.md

 COPY public/ /app/
 ```

-You can also run your SPA / static site using:
+You can then run your SPA / static site using:

 ```bash
 $ docker build -t my-service:local .